Here are my finished wine bottles painted by yours truly!

 - Paper towels or old rags.
 I like to have these on hand because I am messy and because you can use them to cover the end of your wine bottle while spreading your paint around.

 Painting Your Wine Bottles

 You Can Use Puff Paint On the Outside Of Your Wine Bottles

 DIY Swirled Paint Wine Bottle

-Here's a Bottle that I added some Juke and a Burlap Flower to!
+Here's a Bottle that I added some Jute String and a Burlap Flower too!

 After Painting Your Wine Bottle

 Now that you are done painting your wine bottle the possibilities are endless!
 Allow time for the paint to dry inside the bottle (this will depend on how thick your paint is, I would allow at least a day for the paint to sit before doing too much with the bottle).